grimmsen/stm32/README.md

     apt-get install stlink-tools binutils-arm-none-eabi gcc-arm-none-eabi

 Once the toolchain is installed, you're good to go.

+Check the tools folder and if you have to create the dbus rules in order to get the ST-Link programmer recognized by the usb subsystem.
+On Ubuntu/Debian or Systemd based systems in general, a non working ST-Link programmer could be brought to live by typing:

+   sudo tools/dbus-rules.sh

 ### Build and flash the blinky